andrew-t-moore/Heds/README.md

 This library allows you to build up meshes vertex by vertex, face by face.
 It's not a replacement for 3D modelling tools - rather it gives you the ability to create and manipulate shapes using a fairly simple object model.

+# Compatibility
+This library is compatible with Unity `2020.3.21f1`.
+It doesn't hit much of the Unity API surface area, so I expect to to be reasonably future proof.

+# Examples
-For example, if you want to generate a sphere, you could do something like this:
+If you want to generate a sphere, you could do something like this:

 ```csharp
 var unityMesh = Icosahedron.Create()